 In addition to the injectable vaccines, a quadrivalent nasal spray influenza vaccine is available for children aged 2–17.
 The virus strains used in all the vaccines are in line with WHO recommendations.

 You must have a new influenza vaccine every year as the influenza viruses in circulation change from year to year.

-The price of a vaccination given as an injection is EUR 46, including the vaccine and the nurse’s fee.
-The outpatient fee and the Kanta fee will not be added to the price.
-The price of a vaccination given as a nasal spray is EUR 57.50.
+The price includes the vaccine and the nurse’s fee.
+The outpatient fee will not be added to the price of vaccines.

 Where can I get the influenza vaccine?